-Whatever your sitatuation, there are options for you.
+Whatever your situation, there are options for you.
 And your medical training won’t go to waste.

 Here’s how Look for Zebras can help:

-We have an extensive archive of blog posts on all sorts of topics related to cultivating a satisying career in and out of medicine – no matter what your personal situation is.
+This iste has an extensive archive of blog posts on all sorts of topics related to cultivating a satisfying career in and out of medicine – no matter what your personal situation is.
 See below for articles of particular interest to physicians facing atypical situations and challenges.

 Every challenge is an opportunity.